By Jerry A. Boggs

 “Well,” Lois said, “I’m glad you told me that, darling.
 I’m going to remember it.
 Thanks so much.”

-The man took his daughter’s hand.
+The man took his daughter’s hand, switching his gaze back and forth between the two Daily Planet reporters.
 “Do you think it’s safe to take her into the zoo now?”

-So did Clark.
 “You don’t actually believe her, do you?”
+He resettled his glasses with thumb and forefinger.

 He bobbed his chin toward the zoo.
 “Scary, eh?”
 He looked away for a full five seconds, then back.
 “Uh, is this a good time to tell you what I—?”